mandoloji/mando-mina-countdown/README.md

 - **Mina**: mina@app.com / mina123

 ## ✨ Features
-- ⏰ Live countdown timer
+- ⏰ Live countdown to November 13, 2025
-- 📝 Interactive notes
+- 📝 Interactive notes with colors and fonts
-- 🖼️ Photo gallery
+- 🖼️ Photo gallery with multiple upload
-- 💝 Real-time sync
+- 💝 Real-time sync between users

-Built with ❤️ for love! 🙏🏻
+Built with ❤️ for love!